Debugging the Smart Home

 What you'll build

-In this codelab, you'll deploy a smart home Action with 2 defects and connect it to the Assistant, then debug the Action's defects via Test Suite for smart home & Google Cloud Platform (GCP) Metrics and Logging.
+In this codelab, you'll deploy a Cloud-to-cloud integration with 2 defects and connect it to the Assistant, then debug the integration's defects via Test Suite for smart home & Google Cloud Platform (GCP) Metrics and Logging.

 What you'll learn